 I was driving home from work the other night and I felt like I could see a million stars in the mountain sky.
 As I was picking out Orion’s belt ion the distance, I thought to myself, something is a little off.
 Why is it so dark?
 It wasn’t until I came around the wide sweeping corner near my house that it occurred to me… No lights were on anywhere.
 I drove by our local gas station in town, The Depot and sure enough the pumps were empty and every light was out.
 Not too surprising when you have lived in the mountains twenty six years.
 The power goes off all the time.
+I often work with many small job electricians near me to repair these kinds of issues but since it wasn’t super pressing I enjoyed the view.
 It is nice in the evening when it is so pitch black that you can see every star and constellation in the vast night sky.
 It’s not quit as fun twelve hours later when I found myself with no power still, throwing stinking chicken from my fridge into the trash.

 Let’s back up a little; back to my commute home… The usual driving real fast on mountain highways, flipping people off, shooting and singing country music at the top of my lungs.
 Then finally reaching my casa only to discover I have to maneuver my house by cell phone light.
 No use lighting candles at this point.
 When I get home from my night shift at midnight I go right to bed.
 I’m a morning person, but I love to work nights.
 So I try and go to sleep right away so I can still get up at 6 A.M.
 Before going to bed I turned my fan onto the on position so I would hear when the electricity came back on.